intrepidusgroup/IGLogger/README.md

 ("Value Formats" table)

+If logging looks strange or missing from Logcat in DDMS/Monitor, try "adb logcat".

 Version History
 ===============

+v2.50
-v2.50 - Added a lot more "trace" classes (for use mainly with APKSmash).
+ Added a lot more "trace" classes (for use mainly with APKSmash).
  Handles more types of objects and parsing (Intents, SQL calls)